jpadilla/rabbitmqapp/README.md

 # RabbitMQ.app

-### The easiest way to get started with Rabbit on the Mac
+### The easiest way to get started with RabbitMQ on the Mac

 *Just download, drag to the applications folder, and double-click.*